 - disaster relief (triage broken bones and identify corpses with dental x-rays), and

-The Multi-Mode Passive Detection System (MMPDS) is a scanning device using naturally occurring muon particles from cosmic rays for rapid detection of unshielded to heavily shielded nuclear and radiological threats, explosives, and other contraband.
-MMPDS detects, identifies and locates in 3-D nuclear and radiological threats.
-Additional modality enables explosive, precious metal, and narcotics detection.
+The Multi-Mode Passive Detection System (MMPDS) is a scanning device that uses naturally occurring muon particles from cosmic rays for rapid detection of unshielded to heavily shielded nuclear and radiological threats, explosives, and other contraband.
+MMPDS detects, identifies, and locates (in 3-D) nuclear and radiological threats.
+Additional modality enables explosives, precious metals, and narcotics detection.

 MMPDS can scan vehicles, rail cars, and cargo containers.
 The automated, single-scan operation facilitates the flow of commerce for transportation hubs and border crossings.
 It produces no ionizing radiation and is completely safe for people, animals, plants, and food.

 The development history of MMPDS and its technology demonstrates the application of research to practical solutions for serious issues.
 Cosmic ray muons have been studied since their discovery in the 1930s.
 Christopher Morris (Subatomic Physics, P-25) led a LANL team that originally demonstrated the possibility of using charged particles to generate images of objects.
-Funded initially through the Laboratory Directed Research and Development (LDRD) program, the team built a prototype and demonstrated the initial feasibility of the technology.
-The Lab, under a CRADA with Decision Sciences International Corporation, advanced the science of charged particle imaging through the commercialization of the technology.
+Funded initially through the Laboratory Directed Research and Development program, the team built a prototype and demonstrated the initial feasibility of the technology.
+The Lab, under a cooperative research and development agreement (CRADA) with Decision Sciences International Corporation, advanced the science of charged-particle imaging through the commercialization of the technology.

 A robotic chromatograph controlled by software, AMCASS separates actinide matrices from trace impurities in plutonium and uranium metals and oxides so that scientists can determine trace elemental constituents by using chemical analytical instruments without matrix interferences.
 AMCASS automates functions such as fluidics transportation, chemical separation, and auto-sampling.
 Fabricated by J2 Scientific, AMCASS uses software to control a robotic arm and pump systems to upload samples, aspirate solutions, collect fractions, and clean/regenerate columns without operator intervention.

-AMCASS enables quick, precise, and automated sample analysis while reducing the use of raw materials and chemicals, producing much less waste, and minimizing radiation exposure to operators.
+AMCASS enables quick, precise, and automated sample analysis while reducing the use of raw materials and chemicals, thereby producing much less waste and minimizing radiation exposure to operators.

 We have developed a chemical process that transforms biomass-derived molecules into fuels and platform chemicals.
 Known as FuSS (Fuels Synthesized from Sugars), this process is performed under relatively mild and energy-efficient conditions.

-A breakthrough technology, FuSS enables a “direct-ring opening” of furan rings, which are comprised of four carbons and one oxygen atom.
+A breakthrough technology, FuSS enables a “direct-ring opening” of furan rings, which comprise four carbons and one oxygen atom.
 Furan rings are ubiquitous in biomass-derived molecules.
 Converting these rings into linear chains is a necessary step in the production of energy-dense fuels because such linear chains can then be reduced and hydrodeoxygenated into alkanes used as gasoline and diesel fuel.
-The ring-opening reaction requires relatively mild conditions using common acids as a catalyst.
+The ring-opening reaction requires relatively mild conditions using common acids as catalysts.

-- decrease the production of harmful greenhouse gases, and
+- decrease the production of harmful greenhouse gases

-- ensure the long-term availability of renewable materials used to manufacture
+- ensure long-term availability of renewable materials used to manufacture consumer products

-A software tool, PathScan quickly analyzes data from a large computer network to identify—in real time—attacks on the network.
+The software tool PathScan quickly analyzes data from a large computer network to identify—in real time—attacks on the network.

 Hackers display traversal behavior when attacking a network.
 By traversal, we mean the movement of a hacker over a sequence of computers.
 Hackers have many reasons for this traversal, including searching for valuable data and establishing themselves throughout the network to avoid easy removal.

-- Analyze each path, testing whether observed data are similar to the historical behavior according to the models built in step 1 or, alternatively, that the data appears to be caused by a hacker moving along such a path.
+- Analyze each path, testing whether observed data are similar to the historical behavior according to the models built in step 1, or alternatively, that the data appear to be caused by a hacker moving along such a path

-Using this approach, PathScan detects hacker infiltration of a network before said hacker can access its secure assets or cause network disruption.
+Using this approach, PathScan detects hacker infiltration of a network before the hacker can access its secure assets or cause network disruption.